 The linewidth of a transition is often related to a Q factor, which is the frequency divided by the linewidth.

-See also: linewidth enhancement factor, coherence time, coherence length, phase noise, frequency noise, noise specifications, laser specifications, laser noise, single-frequency operation, narrow-linewidth lasers, self-heterodyne linewidth measurement, stabilization of lasers, Spotlight article 2007-06-24, Spotlight article 2007-10-11, Spotlight article 2008-07-26
+See also: spectral lines, laser lines, linewidth enhancement factor, optical spectrum analyzers, optical phase, coherence time, coherence length, phase noise, optical frequency, frequency noise, noise specifications, laser specifications, laser noise, single-frequency operation, narrow-linewidth lasers, self-heterodyne linewidth measurement, stabilization of lasers, The Photonics Spotlight 2007-06-24, The Photonics Spotlight 2007-10-11, The Photonics Spotlight 2008-07-26

 and other articles in the categories laser devices and laser physics, fluctuations and noise, physical foundations